If your application is refused, you will receive a letter explaining the reasons of your refusal. You have the right to appeal.

 When should I make a legal aid application?

-You must make a legal aid application as soon as possible after receiving the negative decision of the Asylum Service.
+In case you wish to make a legal aid application, you must submit it as soon as possible after receiving the negative decision of the Asylum Service.

 The legal aid application is a separate procedure from the recourse and it may take several days for the final decision to be issued.
-Even if you make a legal aid application, you must still submit a recourse within the applicable deadline of 15 days or 30 days from the day you receive the negative decision of the Asylum Service otherwise you will lose your right to remain in Cyprus.
+Even if you make a legal aid application, you must still submit a recourse within the applicable deadline of 15 days or 30 days from the day you receive the negative decision of the Asylum Service.

 What information should I include in the legal aid application?